-The System Operations Department will be responsible for the tasks that require coordination between the FRCC Reliability Coordinator (RC) and adjacent Transmission Operators & Balancing Authorities.
-They shall be notified of all Transmission Emergencies.
+System Operations will be responsible for the tasks that require coordination between the FRCC Reliability Coordinator (RC), and adjacent Transmission Operators and Balancing Authorities.
+They shall be notified of all Emergencies pursuant to this plan.
 The FRCC RC will then keep all entities aware of the emergency conditions.
 The State Capacity Emergency Coordinator (SCEC) and the affected Balancing Authorities shall be advised of all capacity issues including operating reserve margin, extreme temperatures, customer appeals, and any plans of demand side management or Load Shed.
 The SCEC will then make all other entities in the region aware of any operating issues.

-The Incident Commander will be responsible for initiating the activation and staffing of the FPL Command Center (FPLCC) and the overall Area Command structure of the FPL Emergency Response Organization.
-The FPLCC is typically staffed during a foreseen capacity shortfall, transmission emergency, or long term fuel emergency with key members of each FPL Business Unit.
+The Incident Commander will be responsible for initiating the activation and staffing of the FPL Command Center (FPLCC) and the overall Area Command structure (fig 2-1a) of the FPL Emergency Response Organization.
+FPL's Emergency Preparedness organization will activate all business units and coordinate the opening of the FPLCC.
+The FPLCC is typically staffed during a foreseen capacity shortfall, transmission emergency, or long term fuel emergency with key Page 14 of 69 members of each FPL Business Unit.
 Each Business Unit Head will also increase internal staffing as necessary during these emergency conditions.